Scott Morrison: Afghan refugees

-Morrison was also criticised for not accepting more Afghan refugees, who were fleeing the country after the Taliban seized control of the country in August 2021.
+Morrison was also criticised by Gay Alcorn of The Age for not accepting more Afghan refugees, who were fleeing the country after the Taliban seized control of the country in August 2021.
 He agreed to give humanitarian visas to 3,000 Afghan refugees, fewer than other countries such as the United States and the United Kingdom.
 Morrison later determined that more than 3,000 refugees may be accepted, as the original number was a "floor not a ceiling".
 He would later state that he would only resettle refugees who came in through "official channels", and those who came to Australia via boat would not receive permanent residency.

 Eastern Australia floods

 Morrison was heavily condemned for his government's response to the 2022 eastern Australia floods; criticism was levelled against him for campaigning in Perth instead of being present in New South Wales, causing a relief package for flood victims to be delayed, with many critics suggesting that Morrison was prioritising marketing over the flood response.
-That same month, Morrison was named Australia's least trusted politician in a study by Roy Morgan Research.